microsoft/datashaper/javascript/react/docs/report/react.api.md

     };
 }

-// Warning: (ae-missing-release-tag) "StepComponent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "StepDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export const StepComponent: React.FC<StepComponentProps>;
+export const StepDescription: React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "StepComponentProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "StepDescriptionProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
+export interface StepDescriptionProps {
+    output?: string;
+    step: Step;
+}

+// Warning: (ae-missing-release-tag) "StepForm" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export const StepForm: React.FC<StepFormProps>;

+// Warning: (ae-missing-release-tag) "StepFormProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
-export interface StepComponentProps {
+export interface StepFormProps {
     hideInput?: boolean;
     hideInputColumn?: boolean;
     hideOutput?: boolean;